-We consent to the inclusion in this Registration Statement of PLBY GROUP, INC. (f/k/a Mountain Crest Acquisition Corp) on Amendment No. 1 to Form S-1 (File No. 333-255585) of our report dated March 31, 2021, with respect to our audits of the financial statements of Playboy Enterprises, Inc. as of December 31, 2020 and 2019 and for the two years ended December 31, 2020, which report appears in the Prospectus which is part of this Registration Statement.
+We consent to the inclusion in this Post-Effective Amendment No. 1 to the Registration Statement on Form S-1 (File No. 333-250017) of PLBY GROUP, INC. (f/k/a Mountain Crest Acquisition Corp) of our report dated March 31, 2021, with respect to our audits of the financial statements of Playboy Enterprises, Inc. as of December 31, 2020 and 2019 and for the two years ended December 31, 2020, which report appears in the Prospectus which is part of this Registration Statement.
 We also consent to the reference to our Firm under the heading "Experts" in such Prospectus.